dahkimr/build-your-own-portfolio/README.md

-# Build Your Own Porfolio
+# Build your Own Porfolio
 An example portfolio site to teach beginners how to create their own using html and css.